 Among the most famous films produced by New Theatres were the adaptations of Sarat Chandra Chatterjee’s novel Devdas.
 The Hindi and Bengali versions which released in 1935 were directed by P C Barua and shot by Bimal Roy—Roy also made his own version of the film in 1955.
 The Hindi version of the film starring K L Saigal became immensely popular.
 The Debaki Bose directed Hindi-Bengali bilingual Vidyapati/ Bidyapati (1937), which told the story of the pacifist court poet of Mithila who is invited to the royal court by the king, only to have the queen fall in love with him, also hit bullseye, with the songs sung by leading lady Kanan Devi winning much popularity.
 The films that followed were equally hailed for their screenplays and inventive technical features, including bilinguals such as Mukti (1937), which was one of the earliest Indian films to be largely shot outdoors, President/ Didi (1937), Street Singer/ Sathi (1938), Dushman/ Jiban Maran (1938), Zindagi (1940), Meri Bahen (1944) and Bimal Roy’s Udayer Pathey (1944).
 Bimal Roy also made his directorial debut with Udayer Pathey (1944), which proved to be an influential film.

-The fortunes of New Theatres went on the wane after 1947, with the studio losing its all-India presence and productions becoming limited to the Bengali industry, as well as economic decline of West Bengal, among other reasons.
+The fortunes of New Theatres went on the wane after 1947, with the studio losing its all-India presence and productions becoming limited to the Bengali industry, among other reasons.
 It did not have centres in south or west India which cost them dearly through exorbitant distribution charges.
 They were often reduced to selling film rights to other groups.
 The departure of Nitin Bose in 1941 also contributed to its decline.

 B N Sircar passed away on 28 November, 1980.
 He remains memorable for his rich contribution to Indian cinema.